 - 1 tbsp Brown Sugar Substitute

 - 1 egg, beaten, for the egg wash

 - Heat oven to 350 and line a baking sheet with parchment.

 - Make the dough by whisking together the dry ingredients until there are no clumps.

 - Cut in the cool butter using a pastry cutter or fork.
-Using your (clean) hands, kneed the mixture until a dough ball forms, adding the cold water 1 tbsp at a time.
+Using your (clean) hands to knead the dough, adding the cold water 1 tbsp at a time.

 - Toss the prepared strawberries in the vinegar, sugar substitute and lemon zest and pile them onto the center of the crust.